Frequently Asked Questions

 If your symptoms are mild and you are not positive for covid, flu, strep throat (or other common contagious upper respiratory illness), you may attend class, but please wear a mask while symptoms are present.

 For more information about KSC’s policies regarding covid-19, please visit the following web page: https://www.keene.edu/featured/covidresponse/

 Isolation and Quarantine

 How long do I need to isolate for if I tested positive for COVID-19?

-If you test positive, you must isolate for 10 full days per CDC guidance, with the day of positive test or symptoms onset being counted as day 0.
+- If you test positive, you must isolate for a full 5 days per CDC guidance, with the day of positive test or symptoms onset being counted as day 0.

 If I am a student, can I isolate on campus?